 - This is similar territory to bringing a friend.
 This is your day.
-Even the most loving significant other can have an unintentional affect on us.
+Even the most loving significant other can have an unintentional effect on us.
 You want to be able to move without doubt or insecurity.
-Unless you’re a professional performance artists, having an audience, especially someone who’s approval matters a great deal, can often make us feel more self-conscious.
+Unless you’re a professional performance artist, having an audience, especially someone whose approval matters a great deal, can often make us feel more self-conscious.

 - How will you help me look my best?

 - Things like hair and makeup, lighting, posing, and prep guidance all factor into how you end up looking on camera.
 But, for us, we think the MOST important factor is something less obvious.
 It’s how comfortable you feel with your photographer(s).
 For Kelly and I, this is something we can’t help but do.
 It’s just who we are.
 When we first met, we were selling handbags together at a jewelry boutique near Wrigleyville in Chicago.
 In many ways, we were terrible salespeople because we weren’t pushy and didn’t care about upselling.
 But, our boss Mel liked us and kept us around because we were pretty good at helping people feel comfortable enough to talk about the stuff they were looking for, which I guess ended up in the whole them buying things.
 The same is true now.
 We just try to treat people in the way we’d want to be treated–which is like we’re understood, accepted, supported, heard, appreciated, encouraged, and also, a little charmed.
 I mean, doesn’t everyone want a charming friend who makes them laugh and feel comfortable being naked around?

 - A great pose can really make an image go from “eh” to “awe!”
 Being able to guide someone into a flattering pose should not be undervalued.
 Also being able to direct someone to a place where they feel comfortable moving on their own is a true art.
 It’s a bit magical when you can achieve both a beautiful form and compelling expression.

 - How do you choose your makeup artists?